bksuro/Movies-ETL/README.md

 ## Challenge Overview
 For challenge project, the code was refactored into a function to extract, clean, transform, and load the data to Postgres Database.

-Total time it took to uplaod is shown below along with the final record count of two tables that are created in Postgres database 'movie_data', tables movies and ratings.
+Total time it took to upload is shown below along with the final record count of two tables that are created in Postgres database 'movie_data', tables movies and ratings.

 !["26 mi lrecords uploaded"](./Resources/upload_times_to_db.png "time to load 26 mil records")